Grand Central Oyster Bar

 • price 2 of 4

-For 75 years, the gilded dining room nestled inside Central Park was a New York hallmark, a scenic magnet for tourists, brides and megawatt diners (Grace Kelly, John Lennon) alike.
-When the razzle-dazzle cash cow went bankrupt and shuttered in 2010, big-name backers expressed interest in reviving the historic space.
-Instead, a pair of Philadelphia crêpe-makers won the bid.
-The pair revamped the landmark as an urban farmhouse decorated with wood-beam ceilings, leather-covered tables and multiple hearths.
+For 75 years, the gilded dining room nestled inside Central Park was a New York hallmark and a scenic magnet for tourists, brides and megawatt diners (Grace Kelly, John Lennon) alike.
+When the razzle-dazzle cash cow went bankrupt and shuttered in 2010, many big-name backers expressed interest in reviving the historic space, but a pair of Philadelphia crêpe-makers won the bid.
+The pair revamped the landmark as an urban farmhouse decorated with wood-beam ceilings, leather-covered tables and multiple hearths, with an elevated rustic menu to match.

 Advertising